Eqixo/Survival-ReImagined/README.md

 ## Compatibility

-Survival ReImagined is compatible with Minecraft Java Edition [VERSION].
+Survival ReImagined is compatible with Minecraft Java Edition 1.20.1.

 **Note**: Make sure to back up your world before installing this datapacks (in case you want to add this datapack to an already existing wold), as it will modify gameplay significantly.